subaquatic-pierre/hack-assembler/README.md

 # Hack Assembler

-Assembler for Hack Computer.
+Assembler for Hack Computer, implementd in Rust.

+It generates sudo binary from (.asm) files.

 Built to assemble hack assembly language from the Nand to Tetris course.

-Project build using rust.

-It assembles hach symbolic language into hack binary code.
+It assembles hach symbolic (.asm) language into hack binary code.

 ## Usage